davepeck/cats-and-dogs-restaurant/README.md

 But: AI isn't magic.
 We had to work really hard to think about how to describe the game we wanted in enough detail so that copilot could actually implement it.
-_That_ is &mdash; in this dad's opinion, at least &mdash; the important thing to learn when first programming: not lines of code, but how to break down a problem into small pieces that fit together coherently, and how to explain each piece in exacting detail. :-)
+In this dad's opinion, at least, _that_ is the important thing to learn when first programming: not lines of code, but how to break down a problem into small pieces that fit together coherently, and how to explain each piece in exacting detail. :-)